brianbuccola/brianbuccola.github.io/work.md

 ## Journal Articles

 - Brian Buccola and Andreas Haida.
-2018.
+Forthcoming.
   [Obligatory irrelevance and the computation of ignorance inferences][oblig-irrel-lb].
-  Accepted (pending review of minor revisions) in *Journal of Semantics*.
+  *Journal of Semantics*.
 - Emmanuel Chemla, Brian Buccola, and Isabelle Dautriche.
 Forthcoming.
   [Connecting content and logical words][connecting-sa].
   *Journal of Semantics*.